kjappelbaum/mofchecker/docs/background.rst

 For a given MOF structure

-* the scaffold hash (:py:attr:`~mofchecker.MOFChecker.scaffold_hash`) is unique for a given connectivity (bond network), independent of the atomic species in the graph
+* the undecorated graph hash (:py:attr:`~mofchecker.MOFChecker.undecorated_graph_hash`) is unique for a given connectivity (bond network), independent of the atomic species in the graph
-* the structure graph hash (:py:attr:`~mofchecker.MOFChecker.graph_hash`) is like the scaffold hash, but also considers the atomic elements (nodes) in the graph
+* the structure graph hash (:py:attr:`~mofchecker.MOFChecker.graph_hash`) is like the undecorated graph hash, but also considers the atomic elements (nodes) in the graph
+*  the undecorated scaffold hash (:py:attr:`~mofchecker.MOFChecker.undecorated_scaffold_hash`) is unique for a given connectivity (bond network), independent of the atomic species in the graph, ignoring leaf nodes
+* the decorated scaffold hash (:py:attr:`~mofchecker.MOFChecker.decorated_scaffold_hash`) is like the undecorated scaffold hash, but also considers the atomic elements (nodes) in the graph
 * the symmetrized structure hash (:py:attr:`~mofchecker.MOFChecker.symmetry_hash`) hashes the space group and the set of Wyckoff symbols

 What is it useful for?